 Most cancers have treatment protocols that set out which drugs to have, how much and how often.
 You can find information about protocols for chemotherapy at eviQ Cancer Treatments Online.
 Your specialist may need to tailor the protocols to your individual situation.

-You might have treatment with a single chemotherapy drug or a combination of two or more drugs.
-Your specialist will record the choice of chemotherapy drugs, the dose and the treatment schedule in a treatment plan.
-You will have tests throughout treatment to monitor your response and your treatment plan may be adjusted based on the results and any side effects you have.
+You may have treatment with one chemotherapy drug or a combination of 2 or more.
+The chemotherapy drugs given, the dose and the treatment schedule (how often you have the drugs) will be recorded in a treatment plan.
+You will have tests throughout treatment to monitor your response, and your treatment plan may be adjusted based on the results and any side effects.

 The treatment course

-How often and for how long you have chemotherapy depends on the type of cancer you have, the reason for having treatment, the drugs used and whether you have any side effects.
+How often and for how long you have chemotherapy is known as a treatment course.
+This will be determined by the type of cancer you have, the reason for having treatment, the drugs used and whether you have any side effects.

 What to expect when having chemotherapy